coveooss/dts-generator-optimizer/README.md

 ```

 ## Options
-- `moduleName: string`: The name of the module to export.
+- `moduleName: string`: The name of the module to export (should be the same as the package.json).
+- `libraryName: string`: The name of the exported UMD variable.
 - `internalImportPaths: RegExp[]`: The import paths internal to your projects that will be parsed out and combined in a single module.